-The AIF, which is not self-managed, will need to be managed by a fund manager authorised to manage UCITS or AIFs, as applicable (sociedade gestora de organismos de investimento coletivo).
+An AIF, which is not self-managed, will need to be managed by a fund manager authorised to manage AIFs (sociedade gestora de organismos de investimento coletivo).

 Considering that it is unusual for an AIF to be self-managed in Portugal, almost every AIF is managed by fund managers as described in the paragraph above.